 Content can include blog posts, videos and storefront advertising banners.
-It’s worth noting that content marketing is not free.
-Marketing costs might include your human resources, promotional investment and graphic design.
 Content marketing is a long-term investment that requires time and dedication.

 3. Social Media Marketing

-Social media exposes your business to new communities, drawing attention to your site and increasing traffic.
-Also consider:
+Social media can build deeper connections with existing customers and expose your business to new communities, drawing attention to your site and increasing traffic.